natcap/invest.users-guide/source/en/urban_mental_health.rst

 NDVI
 ~~~~
-The second option is similar to Option 1, with the key difference being that users provide NDVI rasters for both the baseline and scenario conditions.
+The second option is similar to the LULC option, with the key difference being that users provide NDVI rasters for both the baseline and scenario conditions.
 The model directly uses these NDVI rasters to compute neighborhood exposure without requiring LULC-to-NDVI translation.

 The following section elaborates the model structure and necessary data inputs as well as the model outputs for interpretation.